|Acrolinx Server||5.1, 5.2, 5.3, 5.4|

 However, you'll need to reload your language configuration to ensure that Acrolinx stops treating these words as spelling issues.

-Words that you categorized as dictionary entries are added to a company-wide dictionary.
+- Words that you categorized as spelling exceptions are added to a company-wide spelling

 This change takes effect straight away.
-Bear in mind that this company-wide dictionary is different from the custom dictionaries that writers update from the plug-ins.
-Those dictionaries are specific to certain user accounts, documents, or writing guides.
-Your company-wide dictionary applies to everyone who uses Acrolinx and can only be updated in the guidance wizard.
+Bear in mind that this company-wide spelling exception list is different from the custom spelling exception lists that writers update from the plug-ins.
+Those spelling exceptions are specific to certain user accounts, documents, or writing guides.
+Your company-wide spelling exception list applies to everyone who uses Acrolinx and can only be updated in the guidance wizard.

 Words that you categorized as genuine spelling issues as saved on your Acrolinx server.